Eloazy/Babel-Program/README.md

 - Error `400` | Bad Request, Error on JSON scope 📝
 - Error `401` | Authentication error, missing or invalid key 🔑

-Discord: 💬

-**All errors from server and:**
-- Error `50035` | Invalid Form > BASE_TYPE_MAX_LENGTH 📝

-# API acquisition 🛒

-It can be requested in two ways, one being purchased and the other from Gemini's free models.
-For this you must access the Gemini side and create a key 🔑

 > [!NOTE]
 > The use of personalized keys is not yet available to the public, being for private use only as mentioned with access restricted to developers only.